-Even when it seems to be warm outside, the ground is still cold and insulation is important towards the ground to decrease the loss of body heat.
+Even when it seems to be warm outside, the ground is still cold.
+Therefore, and insulation is important towards the ground to decrease the loss of body heat.

 Any insulation only slows down the process.
-In other words, it is impossible to not feel uncomfortable once the temperatures are below a certain point.
+In other words, it is impossible to feel comfortable for a infinite time at below freezing temperatures.

 I felt cold the entire evening that day.
 Not to mention I got a really bad cold.
 I learned my lesson, and as soon as I felt better, I went to that “It” apparel store of my new friends and colleagues.
-I felt forced by the weather to buy a pair of Sorel style booties in a cool – read color I liked – for snow shoveling.
+I felt forced to buy a pair of Sorel-style booties for snow shoveling.
 Of course, 2 sizes larger than what I wear when wearing my beloved 3 inch high pumps. 🙂 Yes, you can wear high heels in Alaska like in a city.
 Do I have to say that I hoped nobody would see me buying those snow shovel booties?

 I wore these “monsters” only for snow shoveling the 200 yards long driveway.
 The only times I ever wore them in public when watching the Yukon Quest starts downtown in Fairbanks on the Chena river and the restart of the Iditarod on the Chena in College.
 Do I have to say that I don’t watch the start when temperatures are below zero Fahrenheit (-18oC).
-Anyhow, these “monsters” permit watching the dog teams at these temperatures for about 2 hours before my feet start feeling uncomfortable.
-Then I immediately leave to get a coffee and drive home.
+Anyhow, these “monsters” permit watching the dog teams at these temperatures for about 2 hours.
+After that time, the feet start feeling uncomfortable.
+Then I immediately left for a coffee and drove home.